Swoozeki/climock/README.md

-# Mockoho: Mock Server System
+# Climock: Mock Server System

-Mockoho is a mock server for development.
+Climock is a mock server for development.
 It'll act as proxy to the real server where mock endpoints are not defined.
 The primary interface is the interactive CLI, where you can add new features and mock endpoints, and easily toggle any of them for quick and easy mocking.

 ## Features